Hard Truck: Hard Truck 2

-The 2000 sequel to Hard Truck.
+Hard Truck 2: King of the Road is a 2000 sequel to Hard Truck.
 Like its predecessor, it is open world, but grants far more freedom with a larger world that only requires one loading screen per play session, while shifting focus from racing to cargo transport across various cities (although competition with rival truckers is still present).
-It also adds traffic, police and mafia, and trucks can fall under attack if drivers do not practice safe driving or are spotted by mafia.
-Making money with successful deliveries is crucial to gameplay, as running out of funds would result in a game over, and the ultimate goal of the game is to achieve dominance of the trucking market (with at least a 51% stake), but not before gaining enough money to start a company first.
+It also adds traffic, police and the Russian mafia, and trucks can fall under attack if drivers do not practice safe driving or are spotted by the Russian mafia.
+Making money with successful deliveries is crucial to the overall gameplay of the game itself, as running out of funds would result in a game over, and the ultimate goal of the game is to achieve dominance of the trucking market (with at least a 51% stake), but not before gaining enough money to start a company first.

 The sequel incorporates the same truck brands from the first game, while also including Volvo, Scania AB and Mercedes-Benz Actros.
 Cars that can be encountered in gameplay include the BMW M5, the Renault Megane, the Fiat Marea, the Offroad HL/PS, the Oka and the Volga.